Skip to main content

 'Valkyries were an object of the imagination, creatures of fantasy rooted in the experience of male warriors,' Jesch writes.
 'War was certainly a part of Viking life, but women warriors must be classed as Viking legend.'

 But those who believe there is some truth to the legends will point to the Birka grave, one of the most intriguing and controversial finds in the history of Norse studies.
-First excavated in the late 19th Century in the Viking Age settlement of Birka (present-day Sweden), it was long thought to contain the remains of a male warrior.
+First excavated in the late 19th century in the Viking Age settlement of Birka (present-day Sweden), it was long thought to contain the remains of a male warrior.
 But then, in 2017, DNA analysis proved it was actually a woman.
-The researchers made the seismic claim that this was “the first confirmed female high-ranking Viking warrior”.
+The researchers made the seismic claim that this was ‘the first confirmed female high-ranking Viking warrior’.

 Why high ranking?
 Well, there’s the fact that the body had been buried with an array of weapons and two horses, not to mention pieces from a board game.
 In the words of one of the study’s authors, Anna Kjellström, 'Only a few warriors are buried with gaming pieces, and they signal strategic thinking.'

 The study caused a media ruckus.
-An article in the Washington Post excitedly likened the Birka warrior to Brienne of Tarth from Game of Throne, while a piece in the Guardian pondered the implications of the discovery for our understanding of women in the Viking era – was she an outlier, or 'did she represent a category of women that has been largely relegated to mythology?'
+An article in the Washington Post excitedly likened the Birka warrior to Brienne of Tarth from Game of Thrones, while a piece in the Guardian pondered the implications of the discovery for our understanding of women in the Viking era – was she an outlier, or 'did she represent a category of women that has been largely relegated to mythology?'

 Birka sceptics have cautioned against getting carried away, arguing that – since the site was excavated well over a century ago – there may have been genetic contamination of the remains.
-And if the DNA analysis is accurate, there’s always the possibility that the weapons buried with the mystery woman had no bearing on her role in Viking society, and may have had some more mundane symbolic significance we’re not fully aware of.
+And if the DNA analysis is accurate, there’s always the possibility that the weapons buried with the mystery woman had no bearing on her role in Viking society and may have had some more mundane symbolic significance we’re not fully aware of.

 Of course, the natural rebuttal to this argument is that we don’t question the relevance of weapons buried alongside male bodies, so there seems to be a double-standard at work with the Birka burial.
 As Charlotte Hedenstierna-Jonson, one of the authors of the 2017 study, puts it: 'Since [the site] was excavated in the 1870s, it has constantly been interpreted as a warrior grave because it looks like a warrior grave and it’s placed by the garrison and by the hillfort.
 Nobody’s ever contested it until the skeleton proved to be female, and then it was not a valid interpretation anymore.'